-Female representation on boards globally has doubled in a decade, with the US and Asia Pacific [except Japan] leading Europe on representation of women in management and strong evidence that having more women in decision-making roles improves stock market and corporate performance, according to a new study.
+Female representation on boards globally has doubled in a decade, with the US and Asia Pacific [except Japan] leading Europe on representation of women in management and strong evidence that having more women in decision-making roles improves stock market, diversity and corporate performance, according to a new study.

 The CS Gender 3000 report, ‘The CS Gender 3000 in 2019: The changing face of companies’, from the Credit Suisse Research Institute analyses the gender mix of the executive teams of over 3,000 companies stretching across 56 countries and comprising 30,000 executive positions.

 The report says that the percentage of women on boards globally now stands at 20.6%.
 This has broadly doubled since the start of the decade and risen from around 15.3% since the last report in 2016.
 It highlights regional differences, for instance, representation is as low as 5.7% in Japan, but closer to 29.7% in Europe.
 It says Europe has “the greatest tailwind of policies and initiatives seeking to address gender diversity within supervisory boards”.

 North America has arguably seen the most significant improvements without formal regulatory pressure, with board representation rising from 17.3% in 2015 to now close to 24.7%.
 This sharp uptrend of improvement in North America has not been mirrored in South America, which has seen only gradual improvement toward 7.8%, says the report.

 Asia Pacific has also seen a more modest upward trend, although there is a considerable range of country-by-country experience, ranging from 3% to 30%.
 While the absolute representation of women on the board is low in Japan, the report notes that it was less than 1% at the start of the decade.